cokeSchlumpf/gh-blog/README.md

 ---

 ... a horizontal line.
-On the single view of your post, the preview as well as the rest of the article will be displayed.
+On the single view of the post, the preview as well as the rest of the article will be displayed.
 ```

 Make sure to use absolute URLs with [https://raw.githubusercontent.com](https://raw.githubusercontent.com) to link images or attachments.

-**Finally** visit `http://gh-blog.mybluemix.net/blogs/:gitUser/:gitRepo`, e.g. [http://gh-blog.mybluemix.net/blogs/cokeSchlumpf/rethink-it](http://gh-blog.mybluemix.net/blogs/cokeSchlumpf/rethink-it), to view your Blog.
+**Finally** visit `http://gh-blog.mybluemix.net/blogs/:gitUser/:gitRepo`, e.g. [http://gh-blog.mybluemix.net/blogs/cokeSchlumpf/rethink-it](http://gh-blog.mybluemix.net/blogs/cokeSchlumpf/rethink-it), to view the Blog.

 ### How to create templates

-Three [Jade](http://www.jade-lang.com) templates are used to render your blog:
+Three [Jade](http://www.jade-lang.com) templates are used to render the blog:

 ```
 /